jabberjabberjabber/Context-Tester/README.md

 ## Input Text

-A text can be any type supported by extractous such as txt, pdf, or html.
-It can be any formatting but better results are obtained if the paragraphs are separated by a blank line and there is no introduction, index, or any other text in it except the story and chapter headings.
-If it isn't longer than the maximum context length you test then it will be wrapped around itself.
+A text can be txt, pdf, or html.
+It can be any formatting but better results are obtained if the paragraphs are separated by a blank line and there is no introduction, index, or any other text in it except the story.
+If it isn't longer than the maximum context length then it will be wrapped around itself.

 ## Running Tests